ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A server that receives an invalid message for any reason MUST generate an HTTP response with a 4xx status code.

-Errors detected by the oblivious proxy resource and errors detected by the oblivious encapsulation resource before removing protection (including being unable to remove encryption for any reason) result in the status code being sent without protection in response to the POST request made to that resource.
+Errors detected by the Oblivious Relay Resource and errors detected by the Oblivious Gateway Resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.

-Errors detected by the oblivious encapsulation resource after successfully removing encryption and errors detected by the oblivious target resource MUST be sent in an encrypted response.
+Errors detected by the Oblivious Gateway Resource after successfully removing encapsulation and errors detected by the oblivious target resource MUST be sent in an Encapsulated Response.

 # Media Types {#media-types}

-Media types are used to identify encrypted requests and responses.
+Media types are used to identify Encapsulated Requests and responses.

-Evolution of the format of encrypted requests and responses is supported through the definition of new formats that are identified by new media types.
+Evolution of the format of Encapsulated Requests and responses is supported through the definition of new formats that are identified by new media types.